-Particulars Status i) Ratio of the remuneration of each Director to the Number of times 5 median remuneration of the employees of the Company for the financial year if total remunera the Director is cor tion of the L sidered va al remuneration of Director excluding ariable pay and ission is considered I B Patel 2.50 2.50 Nishant Patel 2.50 2.50 ii) Percentage increase in remuneration of each of the Director, the Chief Financial Officer, the Chief Executive Officer, the Company Secretary or the Manager, if any, in the financial year There was 10% increase i ecretary.
-2.50 iii) Percentage increase in the median remuneration of employees in the financial year 14.49%) iv) Number of permanent employees on the rolls of Company 60 v) Explanation on the relationship between average increase in remuneration and Company performance During 2022-23, revenue Rs.
-2254.02 Lakh.
-In Acc Schedule III of the Compan part of the Revenue.
-Accord increased by approx. 700 approx. 750% from Rs.
-(6 Average increase in aggr Apart from the Compan ordance with the Indian ies Act, 2013, unlike exc ingly, the figures are not % from Rs.
-(665.85) Lak 46.11) Lakh to Rs.
-747.3 egate remuneration wa y performance, other t Accounting Standar ise duties, levies like strictly relatable pret ch to Rs.
-96.46 Lakh 33 Lakh.
-15 5.87%. rds - 18 on revenue and e GST, VAT etc. are not vious year figures.), PBT h and PAT increase by vi) Comparison of the remuneration of the Key contributed to the increase se in remuneration.
-(Amount in Lakhs) Managerial Personnel against the performance of the Company 2021-22 2022-23 % increase /(decrease) 1 2 Sales 1999.94 2254.02 254.08 PBT (655.85) 96.46 752.31 Remuneration 27.42 5.87 (21.55) vii) Variations in the market capitalisation of the Company, price earnings ratio as at the closing date of the current financial year and previous financial year and percentage increase or decrease in the market quotations of the shares of the Company in comparison to the rate at which the Company came out with the last public offer in case of listed companies and in case of unlisted companies, the variations in the net worth of the Company as at the close of the current financial year and previous financial year viii) Average percentile increases already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the During 2022-23, market Lakh.
-Price earnings ratio incre As compared to last publ as on March 31, 2023, aft from Rs.
+Particulars Status i) Ratio of the remuneration of each Director to Number of times the median remuneration of the employees of the Company for the financial year if total remuneration of the Director is considered on the Di var co remuneration of rector excluding iable pay and ommission is considered I B Patel 4.39 4.39 Nishant Patel 4.39 4.39 ii) Percentage increase in remuneration of each of the Director, the Chief Financial Officer, the Chief Executive Officer, the Company Secretary or the Manager, if any, in the financial year There was No increase There was No increase in salary of Company Secretary. iii) Percentage increase in the median 12.24% remuneration of employees in the financial year iv) Number of permanent employees on the rolls of Company 61 v) Explanation on the relationship between average increase in remuneration and Company performance gregate remuneration was ıflation and market factors contributed to he increase in remunera vi) Comparison of the remuneration of the Key Managerial Personnel against the performance 2022-23 2024-25 Amount in Lakhs) % increase of the Company Sales 2254.02 2120.02 /(decrease) PBT 2254.02 96.47 3130.82 139.52 38.90 44.63 Remuneration 5.87 0 (5.87) vii) Variations in the market capitalisation of the Company, price earnings ratio as at the closing date of the current financial year and previous financial year and percentage increase or decrease in the market quotations of the shares of the Company in comparison to the rate at which the Company came out with the last public offer in case of listed companies and in case of unlisted companies, the variations in the net worth of the Company as at the close of the During 2024-25, market capitalisation increased from Rs.
+1849.47 Lakh to Rs.
+5758.72 Lakh.
+Price earnings ratio increased from 18.4 to 43.39.
+As compared to last public offer price of Rs.
+10/- in 1995, the market price was Rs.
+14.32/- as on March 31, 2024, after Split of the Face Value of the Equity Shares of the Company from Rs.
 10/- each to Rs.
-Average increase for Key was increase about 2.63% ased from (3.81) to 18.4 ic offer price of Rs.
-10/ er Split of the Face Val 2/- each.
-7 Managerial Personne - in 1995, the mark ue of the Equity SI I was 10.00% and f et price was Rs.
-4.60/ hares of the Company for other employees i managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration ix) Comparison of the remuneration of each Key During 2022-23, sales increased by 12.70% -In Accordance with the Indian Accounting Standards - 18 on revenue and Schedule III of the Companies Act, 2013, unlike excise duties, levies Managerial Personnel against the performance of like GST, VAT etc. are not part of the Revenue.
-Accordingly, the figures are not strictly relatable the Company previous year figures.), PBT increased by approx. 700% and 10% increase in the remuneration of KMPs.
-(Amount in Lakhs) Remuneration % increase 2021-22 2022-23 /decrease I B Patel 12.00 12.00 -N I Patel 12.00 -Nishant Patel 12.00 --Hiral Patel 3.59 3.97 10% x) Key parameters for any variable component of Not applicable remuneration availed by the Directors xi) Ratio of the remuneration of the highest paid Director to that of the employees who are not 0.72 Directors but receive remuneration in excess of the highest paid Director during the year xii) Affirmation that the remuneration is as per the It is affirmed that the remuneration is as per the Remuneration Policy of the Company Remuneration Policy of the Company
+2/- each. regard the control of ix) Comparison of the remuneration of each Key During 2024-25, sales increased by 3 88.90% -In Accorda nce with the Indian Managerial Personnel against the performance Accounting Standards - 18 on revenue and Schedule III of the Companies Act, 2013, of the Company unlike excise duties, le vies like GST, V AT etc. are not p art of the Revenue.
+Accordingly, the figures s are not strictly , relatable previous year figures.), PBT increased by approx. 4 4.63% and No i ncrease in the rem uneration of KMPs.
+(Amount in Lakhs) Remuneration 2022-23 2024-25 % increase I B Patel 12.00 12.00 - N I Patel 12.00 - Nishant Patel - 12.00 - Hiral Patel 3.97 3.97 - x) Key parameters for any variable component of remuneration availed by the Directors Not applicable xi) Ratio of the remuneration of the highest paid Name of the Employe ees 2024-25 2022-23 Director to that of the employees who are not Nirmal Shankar Saha y 1.04 1.04 Directors but receive remuneration in excess of Lalbahadur Srinivas V /yas 1.52 - the highest paid Director during the year Karambir Sharma 1.53 1.53 1.53 xii) Affirmation that the remuneration is as per per It is affirmed that the remuneration is as per the Remuneration Policy of the the Remuneration Policy of the Company Company